GM challenges Tesla with promise of profitable electric cars

 Barra said GM will have the ability to manufacture high volumes of the new batteries at plants in the United States and China.
 She said GM projects sales of 1 million electric vehicles a year by 2026.
 So far, the company has sold about 17,000 Bolts.

 GM’s new electric vehicle platform in 2021 will serve as a base for at least nine derivatives, ranging from a compact crossover to a large seven-passenger luxury sports utility vehicle and a large commercial van.
-It will also provide the underpinning for a shared autonomous vehicle (AV) that GM plans to put into commercial service in 2021.
+It will also provide the underpinning for a shared autonomous vehicle (AV) that GM plans to put into commercial service.

 Before the new platform arrives, GM plans to introduce three new electric vehicles by 2020, including two crossovers, that will share basic components with the Bolt, Barra said.
 She described GM as “the only fully integrated developer of AVs with true scale capability.”